rvda/axxesjs-workshop/src/exercises/exercises.md

     - Make sure these functions are called at the correct time in renderer.ts.
     - The beforeRender function should set an interval that updates the time every second.
 Check your console to see if it works. (you can remove the console.log afterwards to stop it from spamming)
     - The afterRender function adds a participant.
 Check your console to see if it works
+    - Don't forget to call the afterRender functions of the child components.

 ## Data binding / Change Detection

 ### Exercise 8
     - We already can display data from the component in the template, but when we make changes (for example the time and the participants, it doesn't update the data in the dom.
-    - Make sure the data is updated in the dom when the data changes by updating the WatchProperties decorator function in observe.ts.
+    - Make sure the data is updated in the dom when the data changes by updating the ObservableComponent decorator function in observe.ts.

 ## State Management